unswexplains/unswexplains.github.io/690d88b68527/content.md

   });
 </script>

 Notice that the visualisation now has a legend.
-The legend shows the details of the third mapping - which variable is mapped to colour, and which data values are mapped to which colours.
+The legend shows the details of the third mapping - which variable is being mapped to colour, and which data values are being mapped to which colours.

 # Mapping to size